h15200/notes/css.md

 - You can't style fragment tags in react because they don't exist on rendering!

-* You can NOT a z-index on things that are position:static.
+* You can NOT a z-index on things that are position:static. flex, grid items are exceptions and will always work with z-index.

 * Multiple background images can be added with comma separated values, but you must remember to change the opacity of the top layer to less than 1 to see the bottom images, OR use the newish background-blend-mode prop. see h2 topic later in this file